Everything You Always Wanted To Know

 They were currently leasing a Seawind 1260 in Australia but this ended several months ago.

-Nick Fabbri (49) and Terysa Vanderloo (34) who, after dating for almost 10 years, are neither engaged nor married.
-They have mostly cruised by themselves.
+Nick Fabbri (49) and Terysa Vanderloo (34) who, after dating for almost 10 years, Nick has NOT proposed to Terysa so they aren’t engaged to be married.

-Terysa is originally from Adelaide, just like myself.
+Terysa is originally from Adelaide, just like me.

 Sailing Ruby Rose previously owned a Southerly 38 monohull which they had owned for 7+ years and sailed 20,000 nautical miles.
 Nick and Terysa ordered a Seawind 1370 in mid 2020, and this catamaran will be the first of the 1370 series off the production line.